 What do I need to do if I bring a car to campus?

 In order to park on campus a parking permit must be purchased through Campus Police.
-Parking passes can also be purchased on Wingspan.
-For more information on parking, please visit the Campus Police website.
+Parking passes can also be purchased on the Parking Permits Request page.
+For general parking regulations, please visit the Campus Police website.

 During the Semester